tanaylab/slanter/README.rst

 .. image:: large_replaced_sheatmap.png

-Here we see not only the clear gradient, but also that it splits naturally to four parts (that smoothly transition from one to the next).
+Much better!
+Here we only the see the clear gradient as before, but also that it splits naturally to four phases (that smoothly transition from one to the next).
 We can highlight this by using ``cutree``:

 .. code:: r